maddoxg-MechE/maddoxg-MechE.github.io/projects/Project_1.md

-# Matlab Project: Finite Difference and why you cannot take the limit    ∆x → 0 on the computer.
+# Matlab Project: Finite Difference and why you can't take the limit ∆x → 0 on the computer.

 ## Project Report